| |

 Ghirza

-include at least eighteen fortified farmhouses, with wells and cisterns to catch
+eighteen fortified farmhouses, with wells and cisterns to catch rain water, the

-rain water, the remains of a standard Berber olive-press, cemeteries and temples.
+remains of a standard Berber olive-press, cemeteries and temples.
+Although presently

-was said to represent the image of the deceased in a seated position, and thus
+said to represent the image of the deceased in a seated position, and thus he

 were about twenty small votive altars in the debris of the temple, on three of